krishRivera/Godofthunder.Desire-Bs-Server-1.4/README.md

 |  Shockwave | Electrocutes Players come in it's radius |

 ![alt text](https://cdn.discordapp.com/attachments/1009755282265604198/1029697925711921172/1665569490233.jpg)

-You can change all settings from hack.py some available in settings.py
+**Special Thanks To all Of them**
-#Special Thanks to Blitz and pcmodder and MrSmoothy
+- Thanks to Blitz
-#thanks to bombdash creators and aswell as thanks to AwesomeLogic and MrSmoothy
+- Thanks To Pcmodder
+- Thanks To MrSmoothy
+- Thanks to Bombdash creators
+- Thanks To awesomeLogic
+- Thanks To SobyDamn
+- Thanks To MythB